BestTimesToVisit.com Logo

 culture

-Ramadan is a significant time in Kuwait; be mindful of the fasting hours and adjust your sightseeing plans accordingly.
+Ramadan is a significant time in Kuwait; be respectful of the fasting period.
 Many restaurants will have limited hours or be closed during the day.
-It's a great time to experience the unique atmosphere of evening gatherings.
+It's a great time to experience the unique atmosphere of evening gatherings and Iftar meals.

 food

-Venture beyond the international restaurants and explore the local cuisine!
-Try Machboos (a spiced meat and rice dish) or Shuwa (slow-cooked meat), often found in local eateries.
-Check out online reviews on apps like Zomato or TripAdvisor to find highly-rated local restaurants.
+Venture beyond the international restaurants and try Kuwaiti cuisine!
+Look for Machboos (a spiced meat and rice dish) or Shuwa (slow-cooked meat), often found in local restaurants in the Hawally area.
+Don't be afraid to ask for recommendations from locals.

 packing